cissa-unimelb/constitution/constitution.md

 5. Encourage and improve the learning, teaching and research of Computing and Information Systems within the university.

-6. Represent the interests of the Computer Science, Software Engineering and Business and IT communities fairly.
+6. Represent the interests of the Computer Science, Data Science, Software Engineering, IT, Information Systems, Product, and tech communities.

 ## 3 Membership